History of slavery in West Virginia: Reconstruction

 The end of the war and emancipation brought both jubilation and anxiety, many not knowing how to restructure their lives.
 At emancipation some slaveowners reacted by evicting all former slaves from their properties, others negotiated work contracts or sharecropping arrangements.
 Since few of these agreements were legally contracted, and the newly freed slaves had little access to the legal system, they were often victimized.
-Former Kanawha County slave Lizzie Grant explained- "Slavery had not ended, no we just went from slaves to peons ...
+Former Kanawha County slave Lizzie Grant explained,Slavery had not ended, no we just went from slaves to peons ...
 They did free them in one sense of the word, but put them in a whole lot worse shape as they turned them loose to make their own way with nothing to make it with ...
 [W]e mostly had to stay with our [former owners] if we got anything ...
 [W]e were forced to stay on as servants, yes, if we expected to live ...
-[T]hey still made us do just like they wanted to after the war."

-In 1866 the state legislature gave blacks the right to testify against whites in court.
+[T]hey still made us do just like they wanted to after the war.In 1866 the state legislature gave blacks the right to testify against whites in court.
 Before this, they had been allowed to testify only in cases involving black defendants.
-In 1867 the 14th Amendment was ratified, granting citizenship and the right to due process under the law.
+In 1867 the Fourteenth Amendment was ratified, granting citizenship and the right to due process under the law.

 As a Union state West Virginia was exempt from most of the strictures of Reconstruction.
 The charter which created the Freedmen's Bureau, however, stated their jurisdiction as "all subjects relating to refugees and freedmen from rebel States, or from any district of country within the territory embraced in operations of the army."

 Schools were established by the Bureau in Harper's Ferry and Martinsburg in September 1865 and others later in Charlestown and Shepherdstown.
 Except for the school in Martinsburg, the others were met with resistance and harassment.

 In 1862 Parkersburg became the first city to have established a school for black children.
 By 1867 there were two schools in existence, one public school with a white teacher, and a private school run by R.H.
 Robinson.
 Some parents preferred the private school, believing the public school to be too sectarian.